-We are an externally managed, closed-end, non-diversified management investment company that has elected to be regulated as a business development company, or "BDC," under the Investment Company Act of 1940, or the "1940 Act."
+We are an externally managed, closed-end, non-diversified management investment company that has elected to be regulated as a business development company, or "BDC," under the Investment Company Act of 1940, as amended, or the "1940 Act."
 As a business development company, we are required to comply with regulatory requirements, including limitations on our use of debt.
 We are permitted to, and expect to continue to, finance our investments through borrowings.
 However, as a business development company, we are only generally allowed to borrow amounts such that our asset coverage, as defined in the 1940 Act, equals at least 200% after such borrowing.
-The amount of leverage that we employ will depend on our assessment of market conditions and other factors at the time of any proposed borrowing.
-We are currently targeting a debt to equity ratio of 0.6x.
+The amount of leverage that we employ will depend on our assessment of market conditions and other factors at the time of any proposed borrowing, such as the maturity, covenant package and rate structure of the proposed borrowings, our ability to raise funds through the issuance of shares of our common stock and the risks of such borrowings within the context of our investment outlook.
+Ultimately, we only intend to use leverage if the expected returns from borrowing to make investments will exceed the cost of such borrowing.
+We are currently targeting a debt to equity ratio (excluding SBA debentures) of 0.6x (i.e., we aim to have one dollar of equity for each \$0.60 of non-SBA debt outstanding).
+As of December 31, 2011, we had a debt to equity ratio (excluding SBA debentures) of 0.47x.
 See "Regulation - Business Development Company Regulations."